 The town was platted in March 1887 by Monroe D. and Jane Herington, who also founded the nearby town of Herrington.
-Mr. Herington, who was largely responsible for the railroad coming through the northern part of Morris County, owned land in both Dickenson and Morris Counties and persuaded the railroad to come through by making an offer of some of his land to the railroad.
+Mr. Herington, who was primarily responsible for the railroad coming through the northern part of Morris County, owned land in both Dickenson and Morris Counties and persuaded the railroad to come through by offering some of his land to the railroad.
 The town was named in honor of a railroad official.

 Initially, Latimer got off to a good start a soon had a bank, a lumberyard, and several other businesses in addition to the post office.
-However, just a year after it got its start, the post office closed in June 1888 but then reopened in February 1889.
+However, just a year after it started, the post office closed in June 1888 but then reopened in February 1889.
 Then, a few years later, it happened again, closing in April 1895 and reopening in November 1895.

 Latimer never grew very large and by 1910 only had a population of about 14 people.
-The Latimer State Bank hung on until the Great Depression, at which time it closed.
+The Latimer State Bank hung on until the Great Depression when it closed.
 The building then served as Herbert Glancy’s grocery store for a time.

 Blackmar, Frank W.; Kansas Cyclopedia, Standard Publishing, 1912.